-When Representatives are on recess they often spend time in their home districts.
+When U.S. Representatives and U.S. Senators are on recess they usually spend time in their home districts and states.
 Some have planned public events, like town halls, to hear from their constituents while others spend time in private meetings or working in their office.
 Here is how you can take advantage of town halls to get your advocacy message across:

 - Check here to find a town hall or public event near you.
-If you cannot find a town hall or public event, call your Members of Congress (MoC’s) district office and ask a staffer when they will be holding one.
+If you cannot find a town hall or public event, call your representative’s district office and ask a staffer when they will be holding one.

 - Do your research.
-Make sure to find out your MoC’s stance on the issue that you are talking about ahead of time.
-If your MoC doesn’t have much information available on the issue, see if they have made any public statements that pertain to your issue.
+Make sure to find out your representative’s stance on the issue that you are talking about ahead of time.
+If they don’t have much information available on the issue, see if they have made any public statements that pertain to your issue.

 - Prepare for action: